LemonPi/lemonpi.github.io/about.md

 </blockquote>

 <p>
 	To reach these objectives, I generally follow my <a href="/process/">design process</a>.
+Some <a href="/evaluations/">samples</a> of evaluating products under my design principles conducted during undergrad.
 </p>
 </div>